btatees/Arabic-Localization-For-Instagram/README.md

 Hello There 👋
-Since Facebook haven't added Arabic support for IG in iOS , i have decided to fully translate the whole app to Arabic The zip file contains 2 file ( the .dylib and the strings ) I will explain how inject the dylib file and enable the Arabic Language All Credits goes to : @ipapplus on X ( Formrly Twitter )
+Since Facebook haven't added Arabic support for IG in iOS , i have decided to fully support the app with the Arabic Language All the ipa files that are going to be uploaded will be injected with the tweak .
+I will also upload tweaks Like ( Regram ) and other ones.
+All Credits goes to : @ipapplus on X ( Formrly Twitter ) If you wanted to donate to me , You can donate to me on Ko-fi https://ko-fi.com/btatees